mereditw/10-740/index.md

   - Water level sensing range: 40mm
   -	Output voltage signal range: 0 – 4.2V

-Further testing is needed to confirm the full range of the output voltage signal range by measuring the voltage at the maximum water level height.

 ##### Static and Dynamic Behavior
 This water level sensor is measuring a relatively static phenomena, and it is uncertain how dynamic physical phenomena such as waves and ripples will be detected and identified as a voltage change.